Usama-zia/Happy-Customers/README.md

 source deactivate
 jupyter notebook
 ```
-to run jupyter notebook make sure you are in conda base environment.
+- To run jupyter notebook make sure you are in conda base environment.
-Dataset is also included in the repository.
+- Dataset is also included in the repository.

 Project Organization